All Hail The New Dancing Queen: Julianne Moore in

 Maybe he's onto something.
 The film premiered at the Toronto International Film Festival in September, and so far, the reviews are glowing.

-Gloria Bell is scheduled to hit Canadian theatres on March 8th 2019.
+Gloria Bell hits American cinemas on 8th March 2019, so we're hoping the UK release won't be far behind.
 But in the mean time, watch the trailer below, and try and tell me you're not flailing wildly to Laura Branigan's song by the end of it.
 You know the one.

 Advertisement